-Why Using Pattern Locks to Protect Your Smartphone Is Not Entirely Safe
+Why Using Pattern Locks to Protect Your Smartphone Isn’t Entirely Safe

 When it comes to smartphone security, one of the first things that we recommend is to switch on the screen lock feature.
-A surprisingly large number of people are still using their phones without any kind of screen lock enabled and this is a major security loophole that leaves their devices and data open to thieves.
-In case of loss or theft of such devices, it is very simple then for a malicious party to access the phone and view or steal any data that he likes.
+A surprisingly large number of people are still using their phones without any kind of screen lock enabled, or low/medium-security locks such as pattern locks.
+This is a major security loophole that leaves their devices and data open to thieves.
+In case of loss or theft of such devices, it’s very simple for a malicious party to access the phone and view or steal any data.

-The different options available for locking the screen of a device are as follows, and all major smartphone manufacturers today provide these features.
+The different options available for locking the screen of a device are as follows.
+All major smartphone manufacturers today provide these features.

 - Password – High security

 - PIN – Medium to high security

 - Fingerprint recognition – Medium to high security